 Let Us Manage Your Foundation Project

 Advantages of Helical Anchors

-Another benefit of helical anchors is that they can be installed with relatively small equipment and in areas with very tight access.
-Also, there are no spoils left from the installed pile, making the installation process very clean compared to other pile types.
+Another benefit is that helical anchor installation can be achieved with relatively small equipment and in areas with very tight access.
+Also, there are no spoils left from the installed pile, making the installation process very clean compared with other pile types.

 Helical anchors have their disadvantages, too.
 For starters, they cannot be installed into or through rock.
 Also, lateral stability or buckling can be a concern in certain soil conditions.

 There are many types of helical anchors available for commercial and builder applications.
 The right helical anchor for your foundation will depend on its condition and if any additions or stories will be added to the building.

 Helical anchors are ideal for foundation repair when stable, load bearing soil resides deep below the surface.
 These anchors have either a round or square steel shaft with welded steel plates that are driven into the ground to a certain depth and attached to your existing foundation in order to provide foundation and building stability.

 The term screw anchor is used interchangeably with helical anchor because it also contains a steel shaft with steel plates welded onto the shaft at various intervals.
 Screw anchors are screwed into the ground, which reduce the amount of displaced soil during the installation process.